jlboothman/techwriter-takehome/questions/questions-jb.md

 }
 ```
 ### Answer (CHECK)
-The syntax has unnecessary spaces before and after each colon.
-Each line needs a comma at the end, and the third line does not have one.
+Each line needs a comma at the end, and the fourth line does not have one.
 The fixed version is as follows:

 ```
 {
-  "first_name":"Franz",
+  "first_name" : "Franz",
-  "last_name":"Kafka",
+  "last_name" : "Kafka",
-  "location":"San Francisco",
+  "location" : "San Francisco",
-  "streams":true,
+  "streams" : true,
-  "kafka":2.3
+  "kafka" : 2.3
 }
 ```